brandonprry/is_a_fetus_a_person/README.md

 If the federal government exclusively defines when citizenship begins, can a State coerce the occurrence of the event that triggers citizenship?
 You can [imagine the implications](https://volatile.news/blog/there_are_no_unborn_americans/).

+From this perspective, abortion laws can never protect the lives of Americans.
+Abortion laws can only save the lives of undocumented non-citizens at the expense of citizen mothers' lives.
+Not very America First.

 ## Taxes

 Can you claim a fetus as a dependent on your taxes?
 The IRS has very